INTO-CPS-Association/DTaaS/servers/config/gateway/README.md

 ## Access

-Run Lib MS at port 3000
+# Run Lib MS at port 3000

+## Authentication

+The dummy username is `foo` and the password is `bar`.
+Please change this before starting the gateway.

 ```bash
 rm auth